blakerbuchanan/blakerbuchanan.github.io/_posts/2021-05-14-cartpoleSwingUp.md

 <div style="text-align: center"><img src="{{ site.baseurl }}/viewable/cartpoleSwingUpphaseportrait.png" alt="Cart-pole phase space trajectory"></div>
 <p>$$\text{Fig. 1.
 Trajectory of the pendulum in phase space under energy-shaping control.}$$</p>

+The code for solving this problem can be found at [Cartpole Stabilization](https://github.com/blakerbuchanan/controlsProblems.git) in the cartpoleStabilization folder.
+Note that all of my implementations are in the Julia programming language.

 Thanks again for reading.